Exclusive: Eve Talks To BOSSIP About Returning To The Studio For Season 11 Of CBS “The Talk”

 Premiere week guests and programming for the week of Sept.
 21 include: Monday, Sept.
 21 THE TALK season 11 premieres live in studio; actress and talk show host Drew Barrymore discusses her new talk show “The Drew Barrymore Show”; Tuesday, Sept.
 22 Actor Sterling K. Brown; Wednesday, Sept.
 23 Actress and radio host Jenny McCarthy Wahlberg; Thursday, Sept.
 24 Actor Rob Lowe discusses his new podcast “Literally!
 With Rob Lowe”; Friday, Sept.
 25 Television host Dr. Phil McGraw discusses the premiere of his talk show’s 19th season; New York Times best-selling author and chef Ayesha Curry.

 We’re so excited “THE TALK” is back.
 We’ll definitely be tuning in next week.
 Will you?!
-Also stay tuned because we’ll be posting our full Zoom interview with Eve!

 Follow The Talk online: